elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 We are going to solve this issue by defining a new supervisor that will spawn and supervise all buckets.
 There is one supervisor strategy, called `:simple_one_for_one`, that is the perfect fit for such situations: it allows us to specify a worker template and supervise many children based on this template.

-Let's define our `KV.Bucket.Supervisor` as follows:
+Let's define our `KV.Bucket.Supervisor` in `lib/kv/bucket/supervisor.ex` as follows:

 ```elixir
 defmodule KV.Bucket.Supervisor do